Algebraic Number Starscapes: Diophantine approximation

-To compute this minimum, there is a recent algorithm due to Stoll-Cremona and Hutz-Stoll which generalizes the reduction theory of binary quadratic forms with respect to $\PSL(2;\ZZ)$ to general binary forms \cite{HutzStoll, StollCremona}.
-It is not known how small a height one is guaranteed under their algorithm, nor where the minimum is attained.
+To compute this minimum, there is a recent algorithm due to Stoll-Cremona and Hutz-Stoll which may\footnote{It generalizes the reduction theory of binary quadratic forms with respect to $\PSL(2;\ZZ)$ to general binary forms.
+It is not known how small a height one is guaranteed under their algorithm, nor where the minimum is attained.} be helpful \cite{HutzStoll, StollCremona}.

-\subsection{Weil height}
+\subsubsection{Weil height}

 A more nuanced generalisation of the notion of height is the Weil height, defined in terms of the absolute values of an ambient number field.
-For an algebraic number $\alpha$ contained in a number field $K$ of degree $d$, the Weil height is defined\footnote{We beg the reader's forgiveness for the use of $H$ for both na\"ive height of a polynomial and Weil height of a number; they do \emph{not} satisfy $H(f_\alpha) = H(\alpha)$, but the notation is standard in the literature.} as
+For an algebraic number $\alpha$ contained in a number field $K$, the Weil height is defined\footnote{We beg the reader's forgiveness for the use of $H$ for both na\"ive height of a polynomial and Weil height of a number; they do \emph{not} satisfy $H(f_\alpha) = H(\alpha)$, but the notation is standard in the literature.} as

-where the product is over the set $M_K$ of all absolute values on $K$.
+where the product is over the set $M_K$ of all \emph{normalized absolute values} $||\alpha||_v = |\alpha|_v^{[K_v:\QQ_v]/[K:\QQ]}$ of $K$.
+Here, $K_v$ and $\QQ_v$ are the completions of $K$ and $\QQ$ at $v$.
+For further details, a nice introduction to this is available in \cite[Section B.1--B.2]{SilvermanHindryBook}.
 This is actually independent of the choice of $K$ containing $\alpha$.
 This definition is a generalisation of the case $K=\QQ$, namely

 where $| \cdot |_v$ ranges over all $p$-adic absolute values, as well as the archimedean one.
 This case can be more simply and intuitively rewritten as